quonn-bernard/react-memo-app/README.md

 Hours: TBD

 #### User Stories:
 1.)
-User must be able to create a todo featuring a single task
+User must be able to create a memo featuring a single task

 2.)
 Memo task must be atleast 5 characters long